Kristinehamn – The first choice from Pablo Picasso

 - … was, during the 1700s and 1800s, as important to the world economy as Wall Street is today, as the global price of iron was set here.

-- … is located by Lake Vänern, the EU’s largest and Europe’s third largest lake, formed when the inland ice melted 10,000 years ago.
+- … is located by Lake Vänern, Europe’s third largest lake, formed when the inland ice melted 10,000 years ago.

 - … is the starting point of the Inland Railway (Inlandsbanan), which ends in Gällivare.